jwhitbeck/hyperloglog/README.md

 </table>

 * The number of observables scales linearly with the memory requirements.
 Note that the observables for a given hyperloglog is backed by a redis hash (storing *m* fields and *m* value).
-* The minimum number of samples indicates the the number of samples beyond which the estimate is usually within its expected relative error.
+* The minimum number of samples indicates the the number of samples beyond which the estimate is usually within its expected relative error (*5/2m*).
 * The standard error is the square root of the variance divided by the number of samples.
+Its asymptotic value is *1.04/sqrt(m)*.
 See [1] for full details.

 This library defaults to *m=1024*, but this is of course configurable (see for example the `hyperloglog.core/add` docstring`).